dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/graph-api.md

 * [Call Graph API from a component](#call-graph-api-from-a-component)
 * [Customize user claims with Graph API and a named client](#customize-user-claims-with-graph-api-and-a-named-client)

-After adding the Microsoft Graph API permissions (scopes) in the AAD area of the Azure portal, provide the required permissions (scopes) to the app's configured handler for Graph API.
-The following example configures the handler for the `User.Read` permission (scope).
-Additional permissions (scopes) can be added.
+After adding the Microsoft Graph API scopes in the AAD area of the Azure portal, provide the required scopes to the app's configured handler for Graph API.
+The following example configures the handler for the `User.Read` scope.
+Additional scopes can be added.

 `GraphAuthorizationMessageHandler.cs`: